The V6 and V10 represent two essential stages in Dyson’s cordless vacuum development.

 Here’s what you’ll get with the Dyson V6 Absolute

-- Direct drive cleaning head – for carpet
+- Direct drive cleaning head: the tool you want for cleaning carpet

 Dyson V10 tools